 Your support for the Women's Center always goes a long way thanks to the time our students invest to extend our work far beyond what the Center's staff could ever hope to achieve alone.
 With the combined person power of 17 staff members and 108 interns, Big Sisters, Big Brothers, and facilitators this year, each and every infusion of support makes a BIG difference in what our programs can do.

 Sarah Steele holds the keys to the Women’s Center’s heart – and its doors and filing cabinets and every administrative undertaking.
 The first face you see when you walk in the Center (or at least that’s when Sarah’s receptionist desk faced the front door at the Corner location, before we had to move for an office overhaul), Sarah is the essence of calm, caring friendliness and impeccable professionalism.
 What’s more, she’s wicked smart and could run circles ‘round us in Russian and other subjects.

 Get to know Gender Violence & Social Change intern, Carrie Bohmer!

 Major: Psychology and Women, Gender, and , Sexuality

-Hometown: Clifton, VA
+Hometown: Richmond, VA

 1. Why are you passionate about your program at the Women's Center?